 Why are you sad?

 Sadness is a mindset equal to the force of grief, mourning, and sorrow that extends long term.
 Sadness is a disadvantage as if you are the trustee of a ten million dollar bank account but you cannot withdraw funds because your lawyer controls the account.
-Sadness is loss of a beloved possession that was never known to you.
+Sadness is loss of a beloved possession, friend, lover, spouse, or reputation.
 Sadness is powerlessness that leads to degrading actions of theft, ignorance, and neglect.

 Where does sadness originate from?

 Sadness is a mindset that originates from one source.
 This source is a secondary person or secondary group of people that desire to steal from you.
 It is a person of relevance, significance, and burden.